fabric8io/docker-maven-plugin/doc/manual.md

 The `<links>` configuration contains a list of containers that should be linked to this container according to
 [Docker Links](https://docs.docker.com/userguide/dockerlinks/).
 Each
-link has two parts separated by a `:` where the optional right side will be used as the name in the environment variables and the left side refers to the name of the container linking to.
+link can have two parts where the optional right side is separated by a `:` and will be used as the name in the environment variables and the left side refers to the name of the container linking to.
 This is equivalent to the linking when using the Docker CLI `--link` option.

 Example for linking to a container with name or alias *postgres* :